They say if you build a better mousetrap, the world will beat a path to your door.

 Although the trap has yet to capture any cryptids, it is successful in roping in hundreds of tourists each year.
 The trapdoor is permanently bolted open for the safety of the human visitors.
 Presumably, in the event of an unexpected Bigfoot investation, the bolts can be removed and the trap can be returned to its originally-intended purpose.

-How a Multi-Talented Actor Is Mainly Remembered as a Monster
+The Ted Cassidy Story: Why a Talented Actor Is Sadly Remembered as a Monster